terracenter/gentoo_install/README.md

 cryptsetup -v --cipher aes-xts-plain64 --key-size 256 -y luksFormat /dev/nvme0n1p2
 ```

-The command is going to ask you to confirm with a `YES`.
-After a second you should see something like `Command successful`.
+The command will ask you to confirm with a `YES`.
+After a second, you should see something like `Command successful`.

 Then we need to open (decrypt) the container to start creating the volumes inside.

-When we open the container we need to specify a label name to identify the container once opened.
-As you can see, in the command below I've used **cryptcontainer**, be creative :stuck_out_tongue_winking_eye:
+When we open the container, we need to specify a label name to identify the container once opened.
+As you can see, in the command below, I've used **cryptcontainer**, be creative :stuck_out_tongue_winking_eye:

 ```shell
 cryptsetup open --type luks /dev/nvme0n1p2 cryptcontainer